Skip to main content

 Critical Installer Mistake

 Surface finishes slow moisture absorption and protect timber from UV damage.
 They are an essential part of outdoor protection but are not a substitute for good design and treatment.
-You can put the most expensive decking oil in the world on a poorly ventilated deck, and it will still fail underneath.
 The finish is the icing, not the cake.

 Finish Type Advantages Disadvantages Maintenance Interval

-Penetrating Oils Easy to apply, natural look, breathable Low UV protection, frequent renewal 1-2 years
+Penetrating Oils Easy to apply, natural look Low UV protection 1-2 years

 Semi-Transparent Stains Good UV protection, shows grain Moderate durability 2-4 years